cseriildi/42Vienna/rust_piscine/Module_00/README.md

     std::println
 ```

 Create a `min` **function** that takes two integers, and returns the smaller one.
-To make the file compile and for it to be testable, you must add a  `main` function to showing that your function is
+To make the file compile and for it to be testable, you must submit a  `main` function to showing that your function is
 indeed correct.

 The function must be prototyped like this: